MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-remote-low-bandwidth.md

 # Troubleshoot low-bandwidth scenarios for Teams

-There are numerous network elements when it comes to working with Microsoft Teams that can affect performance.
-Low bandwidth is one of the situations that can feel entirely out of your control.
+Numerous network elements can affect performance when working with Microsoft Teams.
+Low bandwidth situations can feel out of your control.

 Consider the following situations:

-- A low-speed internet connection for the school.
+- Low-speed internet connection for the school.
-- A low-speed internet connection for one or more students.
+- Low-speed internet connection for one or more students.
 - Times of the day when there's low bandwidth because of network usage in an area.
-- Low-bandwidth periods because of outages local to neither the school nor to students, but, which affect performance nonetheless.
+- Outages local to neither the school nor students, but affect performance.
-- Non-bandwidth issues (for example, issues with hardware) that masquerade as low-bandwidth issues.
+- Issues with hardware that cause low-bandwidth issues.

-This article will give you best practices to follow for various Teams activities when you're faced with a low-bandwidth issue.
+This article will give you best practices when dealing with low-bandwidth issues.

 > [!IMPORTANT]
-> There's information here on [How Microsoft Teams uses memory](teams-memory-usage-perf.md), because in addition to low bandwidth problems, you may be having resource issues on your device.
-If you're looking for network guidance for Microsoft Teams, review [Prepare your organization's network for Microsoft Teams](prepare-network.md).
+> Read [How Microsoft Teams uses memory](teams-memory-usage-perf.md) because you may also have resource issues on devices.
+If you're looking for Teams network guidance, see [Prepare your organization's network for Microsoft Teams](prepare-network.md).

 ## Resolving low-bandwidth issues for Admins